Francium

-Francium is a chemical element with the symbol Fr and atomic number 87.
+Francium is a chemical element; it has symbol Fr and atomic number 87.
 It is extremely radioactive; its most stable isotope, francium-223 (originally called actinium K after the natural decay chain in which it appears), has a half-life of only 22 minutes.
 It is the second-most electropositive element, behind only caesium, and is the second rarest naturally occurring element (after astatine).
-The isotopes of francium decay quickly into astatine, radium, and radon.
-The electronic structure of a francium atom is [Rn] 7s1, and so the element is classed as an alkali metal.
+Francium's isotopes decay quickly into astatine, radium, and radon.
+The electronic structure of a francium atom is [Rn] 7s1; thus, the element is classed as an alkali metal.

-Bulk francium has never been seen.
-Because of the general appearance of the other elements in its periodic table column, it is presumed that francium would appear as a highly reactive metal, if enough could be collected together to be viewed as a bulk solid or liquid.
-Obtaining such a sample is highly improbable, since the extreme heat of decay resulting from its short half-life would immediately vaporize any viewable quantity of the element.
+As a consequence of its extreme instability, bulk francium has never been seen.
+Because of the general appearance of the other elements in its periodic table column, it is presumed that francium would appear as a highly reactive metal if enough could be collected together to be viewed as a bulk solid or liquid.
+Obtaining such a sample is highly improbable since the extreme heat of decay resulting from its short half-life would immediately vaporize any viewable quantity of the element.